akauppi/GroundLevel-firebase-es/_Story_/README.2-yours.md

 # Make it Yours!

-In the previous section, you have deployed the sample app to your own Firebase project.
+By now, you have deployed the sample app to your own Firebase project.
 It's now an independent *instance* of that application, unattached to the one run by the original authors.

 The obvious next step is to make changes to it.